Background

 While Development Cost Charges (DCCs) fund essential infrastructure such as water, sewer, drainage, roads, and parks, ACCs focus on community amenities that improve livability and social well-being, including:

-• Recreation and cultural facilities
+- Recreation and cultural facilities

-• Parks, trails, and open spaces
+- Parks, trails, and open spaces

-• Sportsfields and playgrounds
+- Sportsfields and playgrounds

-• Dog parks and spray parks
+- Dog parks and spray parks

-• Cultural and community centres
+- Cultural and community centres

 Where we are now

 In December 2025, staff presented a report to Council outlining ACC rate options, including potential rates for institutional and industrial development.
-The report also provided an opportunity for Council to review the draft ACC project list, which identifies the types of community amenities that could be funded through ACCs.
+The report also provided an opportunity for Council to review the draft ACC project list, which identifies the types of community amenities that will be funded through ACCs.

 This discussion helped inform the development of the proposed ACC Bylaw and the projects that may be included as part of the program.